COMMISSION FOR ASSESSMENT & EVALUATION

 Every year, the Commission for Assessment & Evaluation recognizes dedicated assessment professionals at convention.
 The open nominations process allows professionals across the field to nominate themselves and others for recognition of their service.

 CAE currently offers two awards: Outstanding Early Career Professional and Excellence in Equity-Centered Assessment.
-Visit this page to learn more about the award criteria.
+Award nominations are now open!
+Please submit before October 1, 2024

 Resources